 We've covered a lot about aiding mood and mentality, but what about the more physical healing benefits of essential oils?
 Many plants are natural antiseptics, anti-inflammatories, antimicrobials, and antivirals, so when concentrated into essential oil form, they can function as highly effective remedies for acne, muscle soreness, sore throats, and more.
 Take ever-versatile peppermint oil, for example.
 "It's cooling, and can be found in formulated muscle care products along with eucalyptus, wintergreen, and German chamomile essential oils to name a few," Avery says.
 Try her go-to recipe for a DIY leg rub: "Add 10 drops of peppermint essential oil to one ounce of sweet almond oil, and rub it into leg muscles and feet."

 As for blemishes and other skin irritations, there are plenty of options as well.
-Tea tree oil is an editor-loved remedy for shriveling up zits in a matter of hours, especially since it's one of the only essential oils (along with lavender) that can safely be applied directly to skin.
+Tea tree oil is an editor-loved remedy for shriveling up zits in a matter of hours, especially since it's one of the only essential oils (along with lavender) that can safely be applied directly to the skin.
 Dab a few drops on a blemish to zap bacteria and soothe any redness.
-Got angry, inflammed skin from a sunburn, rosacea, or other sensitivities?
-Mist on some rosewater or a lavender hydrosol for instant relief.
+Got angry, inflamed skin from sunburn, rosacea, or other sensitivities?
+Mist on some rose water or a lavender hydrosol for instant relief.

 Essential oils for inflammation: